 Tip #3: Don’t force your knee

-The most common reason people fall out of Tree Pose is because they are forcing their knee into an awkward angle before they are ready.
+The most common reason people fall out of Tree Pose is because they are forcing their knees into an awkward angle before they are ready.
 If your hip-opening capacity is limited, that’s OK!

 Simply keep your foot at a lower point so that the knee can bend comfortably and your hips can stay facing forward.
 If you force your foot up the leg and splay the knee joint, it can twist your pelvis and mess up your alignment.